5 ways to reverse negative thinking

 You can train yourself to see the positive.
 Shift your attention to what you master, appreciate, and are grateful for.
 This helps you build self-esteem, reduces stress, and turns negative thoughts into positive ones.

-When you replace negative thoughts with positive ones, you will start to see results.
+When you replace negative thoughts with positive ones, you’ll start to see results.

 An easy way to get started is to look for what’s good about today.
 It can be both small and big experiences, things that you take for granted.